Northwest Association for Performing Arts

 The Northwest Association for Performing Arts (NWAPA) is a governing body and competitive circuit of high school marching bands, color guards, and percussion ensembles based in Portland, Oregon.
 The association was founded in 1997 as the Northwest Marching Band Circuit (NWMBC).
-A majority of the current members high schools are based in Oregon, with others from Washington, Idaho, and California.
+A majority of the current member high schools are based in Oregon, with others from Washington, Idaho, and California.
+The first circuit marching band championship was hosted in 2000.

 On July 3, 2020, NWAPA announced it would not sanction any marching band events due to the coronavirus pandemic.

 NWAPA is not affiliated with the similarly named North-West Pageantry Association (NWPA) based in the Puget Sound region.

 History

 In 1997, Northwest Marching Band Circuit (NWMBC) was founded to "provide a circuit of standardized events" for high school marching bands in the region.
-Prior to its NWMBC's formation, the various marching band competitions in the Pacific Northwest utilized differing, and often conflicting, adjudication systems.
-For example, bands who attended Puget Sound Festival of Bands in Everett would earn one score which could not be directly compared to a score earned at the Cavalcade of Bands in the Tri-Cities, or the Sunset Classic in Portland.
+Prior to the circuit's formation, marching band competitions in the Pacific Northwest utilized differing, and often conflicting, adjudication systems.
+For example, bands who attended Puget Sound Festival of Bands in Everett would earn one score which could not be directly compared to a score earned at the Cavalcade of Bands in the Tri-Cities or the Sunset Classic in Portland.
 The inconsistency made it difficult for band directors to accurately assess their band's progress during the competitive season.
 The new circuit's paramount requirement was all members agreed to utilize the same adjudication system at any competitions they hosted.
-NWMBC circuit chose a modified version of the adjudication manual published by the Western States Marching Band Conference (WSMBC), which has been continually updated.
+In 1997, the circuit adopted a modified version of the adjudication manual published by the Western States Marching Band Conference (WSMBC), which has been continually updated.

 Membership has varied between twenty and forty members in recent years.
-At its peak, NWMBC grew to fifty-five member high schools and independent groups in 2006.
+At its peak in 2006, the circuit grew to fifty-five member high schools and independent groups.
 The circuit was reorganized as the Northwest Association for Performing Arts (NWAPA) in August 2008.